alsorcam/starter-react/README.md

 ### `npm run mock:start`

 Starts a mock server that contains the static data of the `api/db.json` file.
+Open [http://localhost:4000/users](http://localhost:4000/users) to view the results it in the browser.

 ### `npm run mock:faker`with

 Starts a server that contains data automatically generated with the `api/generateData.js` script via faker.js.
+Open [http://localhost:4000/users](http://localhost:4000/users) to view the results it in the browser.